 - Rental Counter Clerk

 - Tool and Equipment Rental Clerk

 - Crew Member

-There were about 458,200 jobs for Counter and Rental Clerk in 2016 (in the United States).
+In the United States, there were 458,200 jobs for Counter and Rental Clerk in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
 The BLS estimates 61,800 yearly job openings in this field.

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Counter & Rental Clerk

 Counter and Rental Clerks make between $19,130 and $49,270 a year.